 GPS Tracker Offers Evidence In Gas Theft Case

-State and government agencies routinely employ technologically advanced equipment to monitor assets, property and other valuable materials.
+State and government agencies routinely employ technologically advanced equipment to monitor assets, property, and other valuable materials.
 Unfortunately for a teenager in Plover, Wisconsin, he had to learn this the hard way.

-The story begins when local residents reported unusual activity near the Plover facility, resulting in a Highway Department investigation.
+The story begins when residents reported unusual activity near the Plover facility, resulting in a Highway Department investigation.
 Using security products such as hidden surveillance cameras on facility grounds to monitor movements and a GPS tracking system to track the department work vehicle operated by Kasongo, the Highway Department was able to conclude the teen was filling gas cans then hiding them in the nearby woods.

-With evidence provided from the hidden camera and GPS vehicle tracking system data, authorities charged Kasongo with multiple crimes including misconduct as a public employee and theft.
+With the evidence provided from the hidden camera and GPS vehicle tracking system data, authorities charged Kasongo with multiple crimes including misconduct as a public employee and theft.
 Reports estimate that the total value of fuel stolen was roughly $420.

 Many businesses and state departments use GPS tracking system technology as a measure to enhance security while improving workplace efficiency.
 However, some workers have stated publicly that they feel the process of GPS tracking infringes on privacy rights and simply makes them feel uncomfortable.
-Although each business and each government or state agency must determine if GPS tracking is a solution that is best for them one thing is certain and that is that a GPS vehicle tracking system was critical in helping the Portage County Highway Department catch a individual committing crimes.
+Although each business and each government or state agency must determine if GPS tracking is a solution that is best for them one thing is certain and that is that a GPS vehicle tracking system was critical in helping the Portage County Highway Department catch an individual committing crimes.

 Matthew is a freelance writer who is passionate about technology, music, photography, and decentralized finance.